FOUNDED IN 1995, Organs R Us (ORU) promotes healthy organs and pledges to:

 Thank you for giving back

-If team members share the ORU fundraising link to the team story, the organ donation reminder is amplified.
+Sharing the team’s ORU fundraising link to the team story, amplifies the organ donation message.

 Raise $1,200/team ($100/person) and Rotary will provide your 2 required volunteers.